Sections

 Contains the following parameters:

 anchor (required): An Anchor object.
 The external range starts at the top boundary of this starting line, and the range's scope includes text to the left of this line.
-If the start of the range lacks an easy-to-match line, you can use the Offset Y parameter to start the range above or below the line matched by this parameter.
+If the range lacks an easy-to-match first line, you can use the Offset Y parameter to start the range above or below the line matched by this parameter.

 anchorIsAbsolute: (default: false).
 If false, Sensible creates dynamic external ranges, each relative to a section start.
 For example, configure dynamic external ranges if you want to anchor each section's fields on variably positioned page headings.
 For more information, see Dynamic external range example.
 Sensible starts searching for dynamic external ranges in the lines succeeding the start of each section.
 To search for dynamic external ranges that precede each section, use "reverse":"true" on the external range's anchor.

-If this option is set to true, Sensible creates one static external range in the document, searching from the start of the document.
+If the Anchor Is Absolute option is set to true, Sensible creates one static external range in the document, searching from the start of the document.
 For an example of a static dynamic range, see Static external range example.

 stop: (Match object) (required) A Match object defining the end of the external range.
 Sensible defines the Stop horizontal line by finding the top boundary of the stop line, then applies a default offset of 0.08" down the page.